kaplanark/horse-race/README.md

 | Name |   Type    | Default |                                Description                                 |
 | :--: | :-------: | :-----: | :------------------------------------------------------------------------: |
 | open | `Boolean` |   _0_   | <sub style="color: #999">It takes the status of the settings drawer.</sub> |

+## Contributing

+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.Please make sure to update tests as appropriate.
+Issues are also welcome for any questions or suggestions.